Kali-Hac/SPC-MGR/README.md

 ![Pytorch >=1.1.0](https://img.shields.io/badge/Pytorch->=1.1.0-green.svg)

 # Skeleton Prototype Contrastive Learning with Multi-level Graph Relation Modeling for Unsupervised Person Re-Identification
-By Haocong Rao, Chunyan Miao.
+By Haocong Rao and Chunyan Miao.

 ## Introduction
 This is the official implementation of SPC-MGR presented by "Skeleton Prototype Contrastive Learning with Multi-level Graph Relation Modeling for Unsupervised Person Re-Identification".
 The codes are used to reproduce experimental results in the [paper](./).